Lakshmibharathy11/My_Profile/README.md

 # 👋 Hi, I'm Lakshmi Bharathy Kumar

-🎓 **Master’s student in Data Analytics at San Jose State University**
+🎓 **Master’s student in Applied Data Intelligence at San Jose State University**
 💡 Passionate about **AI/ML research and development**, with a focus on building efficient, practical, and responsible intelligent systems.
 🔍 Seeking opportunities in **AI/ML Engineer** and **Research Intern** roles.